September 7th 2021

 If you are struggling to manage your food intake at this time, it is firstly really important to remember that you are totally normal and feeling guilty for struggling with your snack intake is not going to help.

 We also need to remember that gaining a bit of weight is really the least of our worries.
 I always challenge my clients to ask themselves what it really means if they do gain a little weight at a time when we’re out of routine.
-Does it mean that you’ll be loved less when you see your friends and family again?
+Does it mean that you’ll be loved less?
 Does it mean that you’ll be worse at doing your job?
 Will you be a less valuable human?
 We all know logically that the answer to all those questions is “no”.
-Chances are nobody else will even notice a bit of lockdown weight gain so let’s try and keep it in perspective.
+Chances are nobody else will even notice a bit of weight gain so let’s try and keep it in perspective.

 It is useful however to explore why we’re so prone to eating during times of stress and anxiety and to challenge ourselves on whether the best response to those feelings is to eat a family pack of crisps or if there are better solutions.